Beyond Nails: A Guide to Traditional Timber Frame Joinery

 The tongue and fork joint represents one of timber framing’s most efficient solutions.
 Early builders used this precise connection where rafters meet at the roof peak, creating such a strong bond that they could sometimes eliminate the ridge pole entirely.
 The “tongue” on one rafter fits perfectly into the “fork” (a split) in the opposing rafter, forming a self-supporting connection at the roof’s apex.

-The Unique Strength of Dovetail and Scarf Joints
+The Unique Strength of Mortise and Tenon and Scarf Joints

-Understanding why dovetails and scarf joints work so well helps explain why we choose them for specific applications in your outdoor structure.
+Understanding why mortise and tenon and scarf joints work so well helps explain why we choose them for specific applications in your outdoor structure.

 Scarf joints solve the age-old problem of limited timber length through smart geometry.
 A long, shallow angle with interlocking steps spreads forces like tension, compression, and shear over a large surface area.
 Drive in wedges and the splice locks into a tight mechanical bond, often becoming the most robust part of the beam.